There are a number of festivals, holidays and other events celebrated in São Paulo each year.

 Important: Bus drivers only stop to pick up passengers if they wave as the bus approaches.

-São Paulo has eight commuter rail lines with stations in the city's main districts.
-A single ticket costs BRL 3.80.
+São Paulo has about 10 commuter rail lines with stations in the city's main districts.
+A single ticket costs BRL 4.30.

 Taxis are plentiful in São Paulo and especially useful when night falls, not only for their sheer practicality, but for safety reasons as well.
 A ride in the city centre costs about BRL 20.

-Upon your arrival in São Paulo, you can get in touch with local tourism professionals for further information and to help organize your stay.São Paulo Convention and Visitors Bureau
+Upon your arrival in São Paulo, you can get in touch with local tourism professionals for further information and to help organise your stay.São Paulo Convention and Visitors Bureau

 Offers practical information and useful recommendations (accommodation, restaurants, public transport, festivals, cultural events, etc.) as well as brochures and maps.